- by Carrie Shaw

 Scripture teaches that Jesus didn’t come just to show us a better way to live, but as the final and special revelation of Who God is and how we are able to be reunited with Him.

-As Paul the Apostle writes in Romans 1:3-4, “…regarding his Son, who as to his earthly life was a descendant of David, and who through the Spirit of holiness was appointed the Son of God in power by his resurrection from the dead: Jesus Christ our Lord.”
+As Paul writes in Romans 1:3–4, “…regarding his Son, who as to his earthly life was a descendant of David, and who through the Spirit of holiness was appointed the Son of God in power by his resurrection from the dead: Jesus Christ our Lord.”

-Believing in Jesus as ‘Lord and Saviour’ shifts a person from admiration to allegiance.
-It’s not merely about respecting his teachings or valuing his example – it’s about trusting in his identity, submitting to his authority, and receiving the life he alone can give.
+To believe in Jesus as Lord and Saviour is to move from admiration to allegiance.
+It’s not just about respecting his wisdom or being inspired by his example – it’s about trusting who he is, surrendering to his authority, and receiving the life that only he can give.

 His resurrection is the divine declaration that he is not just a wise man or moral teacher, but the risen King through whom God has acted decisively to rescue the world.